wumm-project/wumm-project.github.io/SIM.md

 [Documents to be uploaded](https://eacea.ec.europa.eu/erasmus-plus/funding/knowledge-alliances-2020_en) in the Participant Register of the Funding & Tender Opportunities Portal:

+## What do we expect from an industrial partner

+Ideally, the contribution should be sharpened in the project itself in a WP that it can be processed.
+The six points below in the "hints for a sound application", i.e.

+* Solid needs analysis: detailed and convincing explanations, participation of all partners.
+* Clearly emphasize benefits for all partners - starting already from the application phase.
+* Focus on innovation.
+* Quality of the project team and cooperation agreements: Show the complementarity of partners, clear division of tasks, effective mechanisms for coordination and communication.
+* Consortium - companies: companies are actively involved and show solid results, commitment and intention of a long-lasting partnership with the HEI.
+* Impact and Sustainability: explain the short and long-term impact of the project plan, plan a sustainability strategy from the very beginning.

+This describes where to go: "companies are actively involved and show solid results, commitment and intention of a long-lasting partnership with the HEI".
+That would have to be filled with life, whereby here, of course, the question is what companies expect from HEI (higher educational institutions).
+We intentionally include a broader HEI spectrum, from universities, technical universities and universities of applied sciences to dual vocational training (Jantschgi in Graz), and also HEI with different experience in teaching already such methodologies.

+Possible added value for the industrial company is influence and early access to developed teaching content and premium access to graduates that are yet skilled in the methodologies.
+Conversely, use cases and internships would of course also be interesting.

 ## Background

 Evaluating different opportunities the ERASMUS+ Key Action 2 Programme